zeromath/Care-Emoji-Generator/README.md

 ```bash
 python3 cli.py -h
 ```
-It will print out usage and a examples
+It will print out usage and examples.

 ### Use `Jupyter Notebook`